 To request a transcript by mail, visit the Registrar Transcript Information page and follow the instructions.

-Most participants teach in Massachusetts schools.
+Most PfT participants teach in Massachusetts schools.
 However, we also invite teachers from out-of-state and from other countries.
-Recently, teachers from Connecticut, Maryland, New Hampshire, New York, Rhode Island, and Vermont have participated in the program.
+Recently, teachers from Connecticut, Illinois, Maryland, New Hampshire, New York, Rhode Island, Vermont, and Senegal have participated in the program.
 Since PfT is a commuter program, out-of-state (and Western Mass.) teachers are responsible for their own living arrangements.
 One option is to apply for summer residency in a graduate dormitory.
-Information about this may be found at the BU Office of Housing.
+Information may be found at BU Housing.

 In addition, pre-service teachers from the BU School of Education have been participating in PROMYS each year since 1991.
 Any graduate student who registers for PROMYS courses CAS MA 547 and CAS MA 548 must first receive a stamped approval from the Instructor, Professor Glenn Stevens.

-Each teacher participant is invited to recommend a high school student to the PROMYS program.
-That student may be admitted to PROMYS through the usual admissions process for high school students.
-Students are admitted only for the summer of 2013.
+Each teacher participant is invited to recommend a high school student to attend the PROMYS program.
+That student must be admitted to PROMYS through the usual admissions process for high school students.
+Students are admitted only for the summer of 2017.
 However, it is possible that students will be invited to return for a second summer to engage in advanced PROMYS activities.